midkiffaries/m20T1/README.md

 - Support for <i>@print</i> for all the pages

 ## Todo List
-- Seperating my personallized styling from the CSS
+- Seperating my personallized styling from the CSS files

 ## How to use this theme
 This theme is not available on the official WordPress theme library.
 In order to use it on your own WordPress site, you first need to upload/FTP the folder <code>/m20T1-1.x.x-Live/</code> into <code>/wp-content/themes/</code>.
 From there the <b>m20T1</b> should automatically appear under "Appearance -> Themes" in your WordPress admin section.